9lash/LaneLinesDetection/README.md

 # LaneLinesDetection
 This project implements a lane detection technique on a set of real life captured videos of car driving on the freeways.
+To do this, the libraries like OpenCV2 - for using image processing algorithms, Moviepy to generate, edit videos, Numpy for all numerical operations, Matplotlib for plotting.

+The objective of the project is to accept some input videos which will consist of left and right lanes of different colors and kind.
+Then process these videos and output videos which detect and annotate the lane lines with red lines on top of it.

+####See the performance by seeing the following videos in the repository.

+Attached Input and attached output videos correspondence:

+Input Video--->output video
+solidWhiteRight.mp4 ---> white.mp4
+solidYellowLeft.mp4 ---> yellow.mp4
+challenge.mp4 ---> extra.mp4

 # **Finding Lane Lines on the Road**